My Tenant Is A Lazy, Worthless, Greasy Kebab

 Firstly, I’d be too embarrassed for anyone else to see me living like that.
 Secondly, if I didn’t clean the entire time I lived there (which he clearly never), I would have enough courtesy and too much pride not to make an exception for when I moved out.
 Thirdly, before vacating a property, checking for loose pubes and skid marks down the toilet is human nature, right?
 Yeah, that’s what I thought, too.

 Seriously, some people have no shame.
-Fortunately, I’m getting the place professionally cleaned this weekend on his expense.
+Fortunately, I’m getting the place professionally cleaned this weekend at his expense.
 Thank God for deposits.

 For those wondering, I put his pubes in a jar, which now resides next to my bed.
 Oh, and…